Is My Business Liable for My Personal Debt?

-Filing for Bankruptcy is a Last Resort.
+Filing For Bankruptcy is a Last Resort.
 We Can Help.

-Personal bankruptcy is a legal process that provides financial relief to those who are unable to pay their credit card balances, payday loans, lines of credit and other unsecured debts.
-If you are insolvent and ineligible to file a consumer proposal or consolidate your debts, the team at D. & A. MacLeod Company Ltd. can help.
-Contact us today to schedule a free consultation with one of our licensed insolvency trustees in Ottawa or at one of our locations across Eastern Ontario.
+Personal bankruptcy is a legal process that provides financial relief to individuals who are unable to pay their credit card balances, payday loans, lines of credit and other unsecured debts.
+If you’re insolvent and ineligible to file a consumer proposal, the team at D. & A. MacLeod Company Ltd. can help.
+We’re available for in-person and remote consultations with clients across Canada.

 HOW DOES FILING FOR BANKRUPTCY WORK?

-HOW CAN D. & A. MACLEOD HELP?
+HOW CAN D. & A. MACLEOD COMPANY LTD. HELP?

-BENEFITS OF FILING FOR PERSONAL BANKRUPTCY
+THE BENEFITS OF FILING FOR PERSONAL BANKRUPTCY

 There are several advantages to filing for bankruptcy, including: